apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 - doc insert: 0 read, 0 clear, 1 insert
 - doc update: 0 read, 1 clear, 1 insert

-## Handling of Unkown Commit Results
+## Handling of Unknown Commit Results

 When using versionstamped keys as proposed in this RFC one needs to pay particular care to the degraded mode when FoundationDB responds to a transaction